ast4rt3/RFID-NDC123-tag-for-laboratory-pcs/README.md

     > find a way to automate the ipconfiguration when implemented on different devices
  - scan process
     > like process usage, ram usage, gpu usage and all
+    > make new colum in the database for this

 ---